jjsyucsd/cse15l-lab-reports/LabReport3.md

         ambulatory care for asthma, making this an unlikely jake@Jakes-MacBook-Pro biomed %
 ```
 Explanation: This command searches for the term "ambulatory" in a case-insensitive manner in the file `rr37.txt` within the `./biomed` directory.
-This is useful to find all instances of a word regardless of case, ensuring no relevant information is missed (especially in situations where the case of the text is inconsistent, such as text message history/logs).
+This is useful for finding all instances of a word regardless of case, ensuring no relevant information is missed (especially in situations where the case of the text is inconsistent, such as text message history/logs).

 * Example 2: In this example, we use `grep -i` to search the text file `preface.txt` located in the `911report` subdirectory for all lines that contain the string `"lethal"`.
 ```